 When we learned to design in “hexagon” we took Vicky Somma aka @TGAW coin model, zoomed it and placed on top.
 Now 3D Benchy maker coin with encouraging phrase is on our hexagon mural.

 It seems like it is possible to portray almost everything in hexagon.
 In this case, we took a red cabbage that is cut in half.
 Now we have a 3D printed hexagon that reminds us of healthy eating.
+We would love to see community members creating more 3D printing themed hexagons.
+There is still room for our 3D printed hexagon mural extension.

 When we started collecting hexagons it seemed like a good idea to create a wall mural.
 But it is impossible to rearrange or transfer the pieces when they are glued to the surface.
 With the glueless system, tiles can be arranged in different compositions.